Mansfield Park, South Australia: Facilities

 There is one primary school in the area, being the Catholic St Patrick's School.
 It has around 300-400 students.
 There is a small shopping complex at the corner of Trafford and Wilson Streets, and the Parks Community Centre, adjacent in Angle Park, provides a health centre, gym and fitness centre, swimming complex, council office, and a few other community services.
 It was also the site of the Parks High School which was closed at the end of 1996 due to declining enrolments.
-Currently, the local zone high school is Woodville High School, in Woodville.
-However, a large number of the families in the area choose to send their children to other schools, mainly in the city centre, which was one of the causes of the closure of the Parks High School.
+The local zone high school is Woodville High School, in Woodville.
+A large number of the families in the area choose to send their children to other schools, mainly in the city centre, which was one of the causes of the closure of the Parks High School.

 A drive-in cinema between Short Street and Grand Junction Road was closed in the 1980s, and replaced with a retirement village.

 There was also a Salvation Army church on Trafford Street, which has closed and was bought by an outlawed motorcycle club (Hells Angels), and subsequently fortified.

 Transport

 Hanson Road is served by the 253 and 254 and the 253X and 254X express bus services with N254 Night Services for Saturday.
-Medika Boulevard and Trafford Streets are served by the 251 and 252 services, while the 250 and 361 serve Grand Junction Road.
+Medika Boulevard and Trafford Streets are served by the 251 and 252 services, while the 361 serve Grand Junction Road.